 Deadline: February 1st

-The JCCs of North America offers multiple $10,000 master’s degree scholarships for graduate students currently enrolled full-time with an accredited major that leads to professional career interests in the JCC Movement.
-Acceptable master’s degrees include social work, nonprofit management, education, sports management, business, public policy, public affairs, and Jewish studies.
-After attending school full-time, recipients must agree to work for at least two years at a Jewish Community Center.
+The JCCs of North America offers multiple $10,000 graduate school scholarships.
+These are for graduate students currently enrolled full-time in an accredited program.
+The program must relate to professional career interests in the JCC Movement.
+Acceptable programs include social work, nonprofit management, education, and sports management.
+Business, public policy, public affairs, and Jewish studies are also eligible.
+Recipients must agree to work for at least two years at a Jewish Community Center upon graduation.

 Contact